iotexproject/iotex-core/README.md

 * transfer-num=50
 * vote-num=50
 * interval=5

+### Use AddrGen To Generate Addresses
+Open a terminal window and run the command below to start running addrgen.

+`make build; ./bin/addrgen`

+You can use command line flag to customize the address generator.

+`-number=numer_of_addresses_to_be_generated`

+Default flag value:
+* number=10

 ## Contribution
 We are glad to have contributors out of the core team; contributions, including (but not limited to) style/bug fixes, implementation of features, proposals of schemes/algorithms, and thorough documentation, are